ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 Users that you [create through the _Service Credentials_ panel](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-connection-strings-from-service-credentials) are members of `ibm-cloud-base-user`.
 They are able to login, create users, and create databases.

-When a user creates a resource in a database, like a table, all users that are in the same group have access to that resource.
+When a user in a group creates a resource in a database, like a table, all users that are in the same group have access to that resource.
 Resources created by any of the users in `ibm-cloud-base-user` will be accessible to other users in `ibm-cloud-base-user`, including the admin user.

 ## Users created through the CLI and the API